 Expert and professional organisations are best placed to provide up-to-date guidance and practical support on specific safeguarding issues.
-For example NSPCC offers information for schools and colleges on the TES website and also on its own website www.nspcc.org.uk.
-Schools and colleges can also access broad government guidance on the issues listed below via the GOV.UK website.
+For example NSPCC offers information for schools and colleges on the $\overline{\text{TES}}$ website and also on its own website www.nspcc.org.uk.